The Two Synod Solution

 vote to chose the Primary Synod

-(either the Auburn or Westminster
+(either the Auburn Primary Synod

-be aligned with.
-This shall be
+This shall be accomplished

-accomplished by a 60%
+by a 60% affirmative vote of

-congregation and the session.
+both the congregation and the

 G-10.0103 a.
 The pastor of the church shall be the